ai2cm/fv3net/.github/pull_request_template.md

 Requirement changes:
 - Bulleted list, if relevant, of any changes to setup.py, requirement.txt, environment.yml, etc
+- Versions should only be pinned in `constraints.txt` or `environment.yml`.

 - [ ] Tests added